14 Graphic Novels About Magic That You Should Read (Right Now!)

 Y'all, I have linear feet of graphic novels in our library room downstairs, full of fantastic writing and kick-ass art, and many with diverse casts and strong female characters.
 But all I've told you about so far is my favorite zombie comics and all-ages comics!
 Where's the love for everything else?

 (Edited to add: I'm getting caught up on posting about comics!
 Here's the full set of my recommendation lists: zombie comics, comics about magic, post-apocalyptic comics, comics about race and social justice, monster comics, comics about conspiracies, history and mythology comics, science fiction comics, crime comics, GLBTQ comics, and all-ages comics.
 This post uses Amazon affiliate links - but we always encourage checking your local library!)

 That's right: in this world, music is magic.
 One night at a club, seven short stories that all interconnect.
 Relationships, ends of relationships, magic and pain and love and loss.
 McKelvie can tell more of story in two panels than some comic books artists can tell in a whole book, and Gillen's characters are amazing.
 You need to read this.
 Really.

 Next we have Cairo written by G. Willow Wilson, with art by M.K.
 Perker and letters by Travis Lanham.
 G. Willow Wilson is, of course, the gal who's writing the new Ms. Marvel, hurray!

-Cairo was published back in 2007 and it's set in modern Egypt, as you probably guessed from the book's title, with all its political tensions and rich history.
+Cairo was published back in 2007 and it's set in modern Egypt, as you may have guessed from the book's title, with all its political tensions and rich history.
 Combine a drug smuggler, an Israeli soldier, an American wannabe journalist, a teenager with some bad ideas, and a real jinn, and you have a very interesting story full of people trying to figure out right from wrong, and their relationships with each other, while saving the world.

 Even if the art doesn't grab you right away, stick with it.
 I did, and I fell in love with these people.